Information Commissioner's Office: Richard Thomas

+Legislation

 Data Protection Act 2018

 The Data Protection Act 2018 received royal assent on 23 May 2018.
 It updates data protection laws in the UK, supplementing the General Data Protection Regulation (GDPR), implementing the EU law enforcement directive, and extending data protection laws to areas not covered by the GDPR.
 The new Act aims to modernise data protection laws to ensure they are effective in the years to come.

 The data protection charge on UK data controllers to support the Act is under the Data Protection (Charges and Information) Regulations 2018.
 Exemptions from the charge were left broadly the same as for the previous Act: largely some businesses and non-profits internal core purposes (staff or members, marketing and accounting), household affairs, some public purposes, and non-automated processing.

 The register of fee payers, which excludes those data controllers that are exempt from paying a fee, is publicly available and searchable at the website of the ICO, which also gives links to the ICO's counterparts around Europe.